cagostino/python-bootcamp/README.md

 Written with Python3.
 Requires numpy, matplotlib, scikit-image and PIL

 This has been developed to serve the CalNERDS community at UC-Berkeley.
-Special thanks goes to Imad Pasha as much of the material in this bootcamp stems from that which we have taught in the Python for Astronomy Decal.
-Please check it out <a href='http://ugastro.berkeley.edu/pydecal'>here</a>.
-In addition, special thanks to Alex Nguyen for suggestions and critiques.
+This effort has been supported by the generosity of Susan Lyne.
+Special thanks to Alex Nguyen for suggestions and critiques.

+<h4> Advanced Python Bootcamp</h4>
+Intended for those who have had some basic exposure to Python or to those who have finished the Beginner Bootcamp.
+Requires BeautifulSoup4, emcee, lmfit, numpy, matplotlib